snorbi07/Battlestation/README.md

 Most of the scripts are tested with my preferred Linux distribution, Debian (sid).
 Start with a minimalist net-install.

+# Adding scripts to PATH
+Make sure you have the provided scripts (`/bin` folder) on your `PATH`, since some of the configurations expect that.
+If this step is not ensured, some functionalities might not work and fail silently.

 # APT

 ## Tracking changes of packages